Explore the best way to get temporary auto insurance coverage in Missouri.

 The cheapest option for single-month auto insurance in Missouri is Allied, through which you can save $12 per month, compared to the next-cheapest company, Missouri Farm Bureau.
 In Missouri, the average monthly cost of car insurance is $145, or $868 over a six-month term.

-Where you live can have as large an effect on your auto insurance rates as as your choice of insurance company.
+Where you live can have as large an effect on your auto insurance rates as your choice of insurance company.
 Car insurance companies take into account the frequency of claims in a given area when assigning rates by ZIP.
 Check out insurance prices in Missouri's most populous cities and compare how much you pay.

 |Location||Average 6-Month Rate||Average Monthly Rate|